fchouteau/isae-practical-deep-learning/teacher/slides/slides.md

 <!--s-->

-## Session 2: High-level framework, class imbalance, sliding windows
+## Session 2: Class Imbalance & Sliding Windows

 <!--v-->

 ### Objectives

 - Train a CNN on a larger & imbalanced dataset
-- Diagnose the performance of a model on imbalanced data
+- Evaluate the performance of a model on imbalanced data
+- Try and improve performance
 - Apply your model on larger images to detect aircrafts

 <!--v-->